Tobacco Smoke Residue Can Become Airborne Again Indoors

 The researchers measured the air composition in a non-smoking, unoccupied classroom over the course of a month using an aerosol mass spectrometer.
 They initially wanted to see what happens to outdoor air particles when they come inside.
 But they kept noticing a chemical signature that was only indoors and not outdoors.
 They discovered it consisted of chemicals from thirdhand smoke — and made up 29 percent of the air mass in the room.

-"To add that much additional mass through one type of process is pretty large," says Peter DeCarlo, associate professor environmental engineering and chemistry at Drexel and lead author on the study.
+"To add that much additional mass through one type of process is pretty large," says Peter DeCarlo, associate professor of environmental engineering and chemistry at Drexel and lead author on the study.
 "We didn't expect this at all."

 DeCarlo and his team looked into the mechanism that would allow compounds from tobacco smoke to end up in a room that hadn't allowed smoking in at least 20 to 25 years.
 What they discovered was that thirdhand smoke compounds were effectively hitching a ride on tiny particles in the air.